SimiaCryptus/intellij-aicoder/docs/prompt_documentation.md

 #### Summary
-`ReplaceOptionsAction` leverages a virtual API to enhance text editing capabilities by suggesting contextually relevant replacements for selected text.
+`ReplaceWithSuggestionsAction` leverages a virtual API to enhance text editing capabilities by suggesting contextually relevant replacements for selected text.
 It demonstrates a practical application of machine learning models, encapsulated by the `ChatProxy`, to improve developer productivity within an IDE.

-# generic\WebDevAction.kt
+# generic\WebDevelopmentAssistantAction.kt

-The `WebDevAction` class is part of a larger system designed to assist in web development tasks by leveraging AI-driven agents.
+The `WebDevelopmentAssistantAction` class is part of a larger system designed to assist in web development tasks by leveraging AI-driven agents.
 This system is structured to handle user requests, generate web development artifacts (like HTML, CSS, and JavaScript files), and provide architectural guidance for web applications.
 The core components facilitating these functionalities are the `WebDevApp` and `WebDevAgent` classes, along with their nested classes and enums.

 #### WebDevApp Class